ldellisola/ITBA/BIE-AAG/06 - Properties of Regular Languages.md

    w_iv \in L \land w_jv \not\in L
    $$

-5. From one side, the Language is regular and because of that the MH theorem applies.
+5. From one side, the Language is regular and because of that the MN theorem applies.
 On the other side,  the second proposition of the theorem is not valid for the language $L$.
 This is an absurd conclusion and it means that our initial assumption is incorrect.
 So $L$ is not regular.